CLTS FS Instructions Module #1: Overview of the Children's Long-Term Support Functional Screen (CLTS FS)

 Strategies to Minimize Screening Limitations -- This section outlines guidelines to increase inter-rater reliability of the CLTS FS despite the limitations noted above.

-A. Apparently Inaccurate or Inconsistent Reports
+A. Apparently Inaccurate or Inconsistent Reports Related to the

 When meeting with a child and their family, asking questions, asking for demonstrations, and observing evidence carefully provides additional objective information.
 The screener can be curious, rather than critical, about the reasons people respond to the functional performance inquires with differing responses.
 A screener is often touching upon the emotions and needs of the child and family.
 Emotions and needs may affect an individual's perspective and therefore their answers.
 A certified screener with experience working with children and families must apply this awareness and interview expertise to assure an accurate CLTS FS result.